mousewanderer/mousewanderer/README.md

 - 👋 Hi, I’m @mousewanderer
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python, SQL and javascript.
+- 🌱 I’m currently learning SQL and database.
+- 🌱 I'm currently mastering python

-My goal is to learn machine learning and became a data scientist I would like to learn more about robotics.
+My goal is to learn machine learning and became a data scientist I would like to achieve my goal and increase my skill.
+This is where I put all of my portfolio

 <!---